-You will require this licence if you intend to store excisable goods on your premises.
-Excisable goods are goods manufactured in Australia on which excise duty is imposed and include:
+You will need this licence if you intend to store excisable goods on your premises.
+Excisable goods are goods manufactured in Australia which are subject to a commodity-based tax (excise duty).
+They include:

 Goods where excise or customs duty has been paid must be stored separately from goods that are being stored free of duty.
-You must also apply separately for each category of excisable goods that you wish to store on your premises and if you plan to do anything to these goods prior to paying the excise duty then you must receive permission.
+You must also apply separately for each category of excisable goods that you intend to store on your premises and, if you plan to do anything to these goods prior to paying the excise duty, you must receive permission.

 Permission can be granted to:

 - destroy excisable goods to get excise refund

 - deliver goods for home consumption (this is only granted on the condition that you will pay excise through a post-paid arrangement instead of pre-paid)

 - export excisable goods

 - interfere with goods while under customs control

 - decant goods into a bulk storage container